 The Housing Market refers to the supply and demand for houses, usually in a particular country or region.
 A key element of the housing market is the average house prices and trend in house prices.

-Definitions within housing market
+Definitions related to housing market

 - UK nominal house prices – actually monetary value – not adjusted for inflation